Kathleen Folbigg: Early life

 Kathleen Britton was born on 14 June 1967 in Sydney.
 On 8 January 1969, her biological father, Thomas John "Taffy" Britton, murdered her mother, Kathleen Mary Donovan, by stabbing her 24 times.
 Kathleen was 18 months old.
 Her father was arrested the day after the murder, and served 15 years in prison for murder before being deported to England.
 Folbigg was made a ward of the state and placed into foster care with a couple.
 On 18 July 1970, she was removed from their care and placed into Bidura Children's Home.
 Two months later, Folbigg moved into a permanent foster care placement.
 Here she also met her foster sister, Lea Bown.
 This arrangement lasted until she was a young adult.
 She left school at the age of seventeen, and married Craig Gibson Folbigg in 1987, a marriage that was to end in divorce in 2005.

 Deaths

-The Folbigg couple had four children, but one child after another died in early infancy.
+The Folbigg couple had four children; one child after another died in early infancy.